 Tap and hold on a saved color to Delete it.

-Tapping and dragging a saved color to a shape on your canvas will fill the shape with that color.
+Tapping a saved color to a selected shape on your canvas will fill the shape with that color.

 Underneath the Color Picker, you'll find the Color Blending controls.